JKub1ak/portfolio/README.md

 --------------------------------------------------------------------------------

-Reposytory of my past projects, for university and more.
+Repository of my past projects, for university and more.